 - I. Do a 3-D transform.
 This is the only correct solution. - Grid data in 3-dimensions, and transform to a 3-d cube. - The sky appears on a sphere of unit radius.
 (Cool!) - Not a practical solution (~90% of computed cells are empty). - 2.
-If the array is instantaneously coplanar, sum up a series of snapshots. - Requires re-projection of each image's coordinates - Deconvolution problematic - 3.
+If the array is instantaneously coplanar, sum up a series of snapshots. - Requires re-projection of each image's coordinates - Deconvolution problematic, due to limited sensitivity - 3.
 Do facetted imaging partition the field of view into lots of little images, each of which meets the small-angle criterion. - Requires phase offsets and recomputation of baselines for each facet - Can apply 'local' calibration for each facet. - 4.
-Project the visibilities onto the w = 0 plane. ('W-Projection'). - Effectively makes the array fully coplanar.
+Project the visibilities onto the w = 0 plane. ('W-Projection'). - Effectively makes the array fully coplanar. - These important issues are discussed in detail in Preshanth's talk.